 Prescription drug therapy is an integral component of your patient's comprehensive treatment program.
-Molina's goal is to provide our Members with high-quality, cost-effective drug therapy.
+Molina's goal is to provide our Members with high quality, cost effective drug therapy.
 Molina works with our Providers and Pharmacists to ensure medications used to treat a variety of conditions and diseases are offered.
-Molina covers prescription and certain over-the-counter drugs found on the prescription drug Formulary.
+Molina covers prescription and certain over-the-counter drugs.